spilth/old2.spilth.org/source/error.md

 description: The page you are looking for either never existed or does not exist anymore.
 ---

-I recently udpated my site and some previous content is no longer available.
+I recently updated my site and some previous content is no longer available.
 If you're looking for something in particular, please feel free to browse the source code of the previous version: <https://github.com/spilth/old.spilth.org>